 There are lots of ways you can invest your money.
-But most people investing for a long-term goal (such as retirement) will invest in a pension plan or a Stocks & Shares ISA.
-That’s because they’re both tax-efficient ways of potentially building up a pot of money over time.
+But most people investing for a long-term goal (such as retirement) will invest in a pension plan.
+That’s because they’re a tax-efficient way of potentially building up a pot of money over time.

 Your investment choices can make a real difference to what you get back in the future, so it's important to regularly review them to make sure they're still right for you.